GSA/digitalgov.gov/content/posts/2015-04-30-how-much-will-my-agencys-contact-center-cost.md

   - government contact centers
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-400-Chairs-computers-and-headset-in-a-modern-office-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-486481879.jpg" alt="Chairs, computers, and headsets in a modern office" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/04/600-x-400-Chairs-computers-and-headset-in-a-modern-office-Wavebreakmedia-Ltd-Wavebreak-Media-Thinkstock-486481879.jpg" alt="Chairs, computers, and headsets in a modern office" %}

 The federal government has caught the [customer experience](https://www.WHATEVER/2015/01/12/15-government-customer-service-trends-for-2015/) bug.
 We want our customers to complete their tasks with minimal effort using a streamlined process.
 If they need personal help, we want it to be quick, polite, and provide the best answer.
 But that personal help frequently requires a team of highly skilled, dedicated people—a contact center.

 When people call to ask how much it will or should cost their agency to have a contact center, I can&#8217;t give them an answer.
 I want to, but until I learn what they need, and the customer experience they want to provide, I really don&#8217;t know enough to give an accurate estimate.

 It&#8217;s similar to buying a car.
 There’s not one answer to how much it costs to buy car; it depends on what you&#8217;re looking for.
 Do you want a car or an SUV?
 Automatic or manual?
 High-performance or economy?
 Leather or fabric interior?
 Just as all these elements weigh into the cost of a car, the cost of a contact center is dependent on many factors.

 As the manager of the [USA.gov Contact Center](http://www.usa.gov/phone.shtml) and the Co-Chair of the [Government Contact Center Council](https://www.WHATEVER/communities/government-contact-center-council-g3c/) (G3C), I get this question about once a month.
 We&#8217;ve developed a set of questions that will help an agency determine the type of contact center support they need.